OddLingo/agador/README.md

 [Common Lisp](https://en.wikipedia.org/wiki/Common_Lisp) language
 and the SBCL compiler for that is required.

+* The Lightning Memory Mapped Database (LMDB) is used for long-term memory.

+* The McCLIM graphical user interface package is used for visual interaction.

 ## The Adjacency Parser

+The speech recognition subsystem (or typed user input) delivers a string of words to the parser.
+The parser then delivers a "syntax tree" to semantic processing and for display.

-This parsing algorithm does not have a "state machine" like many parsers used for programming languages.
+The parsing algorithm does not have a "state machine" like many parsers used for programming languages.
 Instead all applicable grammar rules are applied holographically, wherever they happen to fit, to the entire input.

 It is possible that more than one overall parse tree will be found, in which case either the input is truely ambiguous ("Time flies